History of Chrysler: Space boosters

 In July 1959, NASA chose the Redstone missile as the basis for the Mercury-Redstone Launch Vehicle to be used for suborbital test flights of the Project Mercury spacecraft.
-Three unmanned MLRV launch attempts were made between November 1960 and March 1961, two of which were successful.
+Three uncrewed MLRV launch attempts were made between November 1960 and March 1961, two of which were successful.
 The MLRV successfully launched the chimpanzee Ham and astronauts Alan Shepard and Gus Grissom on three suborbital flights in January, May and July 1961.

-As America's manned space flight plans became more ambitious, Wernher von Braun's team designed the Saturn family of launch vehicles.
+As America's crewed space flight plans became more ambitious, Wernher von Braun's team designed the Saturn family of launch vehicles.
 With Chrysler's Huntsville operation then designated the Space Division, Chrysler became Marshall Space Flight Center’s prime contractor for the first (booster) stage of the Saturn I and Saturn IB vehicles.
 The Saturn I booster stage was designated S-I, which was upgraded to the S-IB for the Saturn IB.
 Chrysler based its fuel tank design on a cluster of its Redstone and Jupiter tanks, using four Redstone tanks to hold the RP-1 fuel and four to hold the liquid oxygen (LOX) oxidizer, around a central Jupiter LOX tank.
 Chrysler built these for the Apollo program in the Michoud Assembly Facility in East New Orleans, one of the largest manufacturing plants in the world.

-Between October 1961 and July 1965, NASA launched four S-I boosters with dummy upper stages on suborbital test flights, followed by six complete Saturn Is on unmanned orbital flights.
+Between October 1961 and July 1965, NASA launched four S-I boosters with dummy upper stages on suborbital test flights, followed by six complete Saturn Is on uncrewed orbital flights.
 The last five of these tested boilerplate Apollo spacecraft, and the last three also carried Pegasus micro meteoroid detection satellites.
 All flights were successful.

-Between February 1966 and July 1975, NASA launched nine Saturn IBs on two suborbital flights and seven orbital flights (five of which were manned); all flights were successful.
+Between February 1966 and July 1975, NASA launched nine Saturn IBs on two suborbital flights and seven orbital flights (five of which were crewed); all flights were successful.